Aravind07397/Final-Project/README.md

 Scalability and Deployment
 The application is designed to be easily deployable on cloud platforms like Render, Heroku, or AWS.
 The web-based interface ensures that the system can be accessed from any device, providing scalability for organizations of different sizes.

-Contributing
+# Contributing
 We welcome contributions to enhance the Bank Risk Controller System.
 To contribute:

-Fork the repository.
+# Fork the repository.
 Create a new branch (git checkout -b feature-branch).
 Commit your changes (git commit -m 'Add some feature').
 Push to the branch (git push origin feature-branch).
 Create a pull request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.